adam-drewery/blog.drewery.uk/content/making-a-blog.md

 At this point I also got the domain name set up, the instructions tell you exactly what to do and it takes about 2 minutes.
 Plus, I enabled HTTPS-only while I was in here for security and privacy reasons.

 ### Set up the pipeline
-I've not used GitHub actions very much, but I've used Azure DevOps a lot and turns ut they're pretty similar.
+I've not used GitHub actions very much, but I've used Azure DevOps a lot and turns out they're pretty similar.
 I just needed to create a new workflow file in the .github/workflows folder.
 I called it "build.yml" because I'm not very creative.

 I started with a regular .NET build and publish.
 To anyone who's compiled a .net app before it should be self explanitory: